Introducing your baby to solid foods is often called 'weaning'. This should start when your baby is around 6 months old.

 - it can increase their risk of allergy

 You should not wait later than 26 weeks (6 months) because:

-- it delays their opportunity to learn important skills, including self-feeding
+- it delays their chance to learn important skills, including self-feeding

-- introducing different textures stimulates the development of muscles involved in speech
+- introducing different textures stimulates the development of muscles that are used in speech

 Signs your baby is ready for solid foods

 Between 17 and 26 weeks (4 to 6 months), your baby may begin to show some signs they are ready to start eating solid food.

 Your baby should show more than 1 of these signs before you think about introducing solid foods.
 Especially if they are 17 weeks.